-Infrared body wraps have become increasingly popular in the beauty and wellness industry.
-With their ability to relieve pain, detoxify the body, and promote weight loss, infrared body wraps are a service that clients are asking for, some brands by name ;).
-Doing your research is essential before introducing new equipment to your business and there’s also that ever so calculated budget.
+Infrared heat body wraps have become increasingly popular in the beauty and wellness industry.
+With their ability to relieve pain, detoxify the body, shrink fat cells and promote weight loss, infrared body wraps are a service that clients are asking for, some by brand names ;).
+Doing your research to understand how infrared heat works and whether the investment is worth your while is essential before introducing new equipment to your business.
+After all, there’s also that ever so calculated budget.

 During your research, it’s important to keep a few things in mind:

-- Which infrared wrap is best for your business and how much is the initial system purchase?
+- Which infrared fit body wrap system for sale is best for your business and how much is the initial system purchase?